 Capgemini Consulting, 2015 Third-Party Logistics Study

-About the author: Mark London is VP, Sales & Marketing at G&D Integrated
+About the author: Susan Himes is a Marketing Specialist at G&D Integrated